 People with mesothelioma, lung cancer and asbestosis experience cancer symptoms and treatment side effects that alternative therapies, such as mind-body therapies, might improve.
-Improvements with breathing, sleep, fatigue, pain, anxiety and depression are possible by practicing mind-body therapies.
+Improvements with breathing, sleep, fatigue, pain, anxiety and depression are possible by practicing these mind-body therapies.

 Yoga is a mind-body practice that originated in India more than 5,000 years ago.
 For thousands of years, the discipline focused on breathing techniques and meditation as pathways to self-awareness, involving a handful of seated postures to strengthen the body for extended periods of meditation.